-Interest income and expense, including interest income from non-derivative financial assets measured at fair value through profit or loss, are recognized in profit or loss as interest income or expense respectively.
-The Fund estimates future cash flows when calculating an effective interest rate, taking into account all contractual terms of the financial instruments but not future debt losses.
+Interest income and expense, including interest income from non-derivative financial assets, measured at fair value through profit or loss, are recognized in profit or loss, respectively, as interest income or expense.
+The Fund estimates future cash flows when calculating an effective interest rate, considering all contractual terms of the financial instruments but not future debt losses.
 Interest received or receivable, interest paid or payable, is recognized in profit or loss, respectively, as interest income or interest expense.